Bruce's Beach: Return to descendants of the Bruce family

-The county process was launched in April 2021 by Janice Hahn, a LACBOS supervisor.
+The county process was launched in April 2021 by Janice Hahn, a Los Angeles County Board of Supervisors (LACBOS) member.
 Holly Mitchell, the Chair of Los Angeles County Chair and member of the LACBOS, who is also a member of the California Legislative Black Caucus, was the co-author of the motion which includes an option for the county to either purchase or lease the land from the Bruces.
 On April 20, 2021, LA County Supervisors voted unanimously to approve returning the county land where the LifeGuard Station was located to the family's descendants.

 Due to a series of land transfers, a restriction required Los Angeles County to use Bruce's Beach for public recreation and prevented the county from transferring or selling the property.
 On June 2, 2021, the California State Senate approved a bill allowing the return of the property to descendants of the Bruces.
 Legislative approval by the state to eliminate that restriction was passed on September 9, 2021, and signed by Governor Gavin Newsom on September 30, 2021.

-By May 2022, the Los Angeles County Board of Supervisors (LACBOS) confirmed that Marcus and Derrick Bruce were the great-grandsons and legal heirs of Willa and Charles Bruce.
+By May 2022, the (LACBOS) confirmed that Marcus and Derrick Bruce were the great-grandsons and legal heirs of Willa and Charles Bruce.
 The Los Angeles County Board of Supervisors voted unanimously on June 28, 2022, to return the two oceanfront parcels to the Bruce family.